-This article by is part of Touchpoint Vol. 10 No. 1 - From Design to Implementation.
+This article by Touchpoint Vol. 12 No. 1 - Embracing change.
 Discover the full list of articles of this Touchpoint issue to get a sneak peek at more fascinating articles!
 Touchpoint is available to purchase in print and PDF format.

 Where are the barriers to implementing service design projects and where are the optimisation potentials?
 And are there any influencing factors that service designers should consider in future projects?
 Finding answers to these questions and better understanding the complex topic of implementation was the motivation behind a three-year international study.
 The results are 24 influencing factors and the ‘KUER’ implementation model.